pgiani/clean_logs/README.md

 **console-logging**

-Turn your plain console form this
+Turn your plain console from this

 ![](./images/before.png)